 How To Reduce Shedding:

-Unfortunately you're not going to be able to ask your GSD nicely and get them to stop shedding, its just what they do.
+Unfortunately, you're not going to be able to ask your GSD nicely and get them to stop shedding, it's just what they do.
 They've been doing it for thousands of years and it's been working just fine.
-You can though learn to manage it and improve it so its not taking over your house.
+You can though learn to manage it and improve it so it's not taking over your house.
 There's a few important elements to pay attention to: Proper Diet, Exercise & Hydration, Grooming, and Bathing.

 There's not a special 'anti-shedding food' available yet, but feeding your GSD a high quality dog food rich in nutrients and light on the fillers is definitely worth planning for.
-Keeping your dog healthy overall is of course the idea, but a diet rich in Omega-3 and Omega-6 fatty acids are known to help when it comes to shedding in check and their coat in optimal condition.
+Keeping your dog healthy overall is of course the idea, but a diet rich in Omega-3 and Omega-6 fatty acids is known to help when it comes to shedding in check and their coat in optimal condition.

 Exercise & Hydration